The-Youth-Empowerment-Foundation-Adju/pre-repair-cafe-visit/README.md

   - Replacement of the TDA 7509 transistor.
  4. Three radios, one wiring,one transistor,and the other station box replacement.
  # Chandia flora

+ 5.18w solar panel
+ - short circuit off the solar diode 10amps
+ - solution ;replacement of the diode
+ 6.Two radios,all short circuit of the power transistors 7.Two lighting systems,the ones distributed by UNHCR.
+ # Ashraf Rabbi Abdallah
+8.Three solar panels
+9. One replacing the solar diode 10amps,
+10.Two changing of charging pins,these are 3v solars,distributed UNHCR with blue lights,
+11. one fm radio with a wiring
+ # Lagu Moses
+12.Registered a bicycle,the brake system missing,peddles missing
+   solution
+ - replacement of brake system and peddles.